ItsRamiz/eXplainableAI/README.md

 - **Number of Backsteps to Propagate**: Set how many steps back in time the algorithm looks when updating the agent's actions.
 - **Max Norm of Gradient**: Prevent gradient explosion by setting a maximum allowable norm for gradients.

-To initiate training, the following command is used:
+To initiate training manually, the following command is used:
 'python -m scripts.train --algo ppo --env (envName) --model (modelName) ParametersValues'

+You can add any parameter mentioned above:

 Example:
 'python -m scripts.train --algo ppo --env MiniGrid-LavaCrossingS9N1-v0 --model LavaCrossing --save-interval 100 --frames 10000000 --lr 0.0001 --batch-size 1024 --epochs 10 --frames-per-proc 128 --discount 0.99 --gae-lambda 0.95 --entropy-coef 0.01 --value-loss-coef 0.5 --max-grad-norm 0.5 --clip-eps 0.2 --procs 16'